Earthport/rest-api-docs/Guides/data types.md

 Where an API contains a field referring to a country then it requires a country code.

-Earthpotr uses the [ISO 3166 2 letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). e.g. GB, US, CH
+Earthport uses the [ISO 3166 2 letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). e.g. GB, US, CH

 ### Amounts